IBM/EEL-agentic-ai-bootcamp/docs/labs/lab7.md

 ![7](../imagesLab7/7.png)

-## Creating a skill-based action
+### Create a skill-based action

-Create an action from a skill when you want to implement orchestration for specific conversations in your AI assistant through the skills available on watsonX Orchestrate.
-Before you begin
-You must connect to the app of the skill for it to appear as an option in this step
+Create an action from a skill when you want to implement orchestration for specific conversations in your AI assistant through the skills available on watsonx Orchestrate.
+Before you begin , you must connect to the app of the skill for it to appear as an option in this step

+### Import a skill
+1. Import the customerInfo.json File.
+Begin by importing the provided customerInfo.json file, which is included as part of this lab exercise.
+2. Navigate to the Watsonx Orchestrate interface via the hamburger menu:
+- Hamburger Menu → Skill Studio → Create → Import API
+3. Upload the JSON File as a Skill
+On the **Add Skills** page:
+- Select From a file
+- Browse and select the customerInfo.json file
+- Click Next, then Add
+The newly created skill will appear in the **"Ready for Publish"** state.
+4. Locate the skill in the list
+- Click the three-dot menu (⋮) next to the skill
+- Select Enhance the skill, then click Publish.
+5. Repeat for customerProfile.json.
+Follow the same process (Steps 1–4) to import and publish the second file, customerProfile.json.

+### Import a skill flow
+1. Import the customerOnboard.json File
+Begin by importing the customerOnboard.json file, which is provided as part of the lab resources.
+2. Access the Skill Studio
+- Navigate through the Watsonx Orchestrate interface:
+- Hamburger Menu → Skill Studio → Create → Import API
+3. Upload the JSON File as a Skill
+On the Add Skills page:
+- Choose From a file
+- Browse and select the customerOnboard.json file
+- Click Next, then Add
+The skill will be listed with a **"Ready for Publish"** status
+4. Enhance the Imported Skill
+- Locate the imported skill
+- Click the three-dot menu (⋮) next to the skill
+- Select Enhance the skill

-## Connecting to apps
+### Connecting to apps
 By default, the credential type is not specified for an app.
 Complete the following steps to assign credential preferences for an app and connect to it:
 1. From the menu , click Skill sets.
-2. On the Fund Manager page, select the Connections tab.
+2. In the drop down select "Fund Management Bot Draft" , select the Connections tab.
 3. From the drop-down menu with skill sets, select Team skills or an AI assistant or Orchestrate Agent Skillset.
 4. Search and select the app (Ex. – Customer profile) from the search menu.
-5. Click the overflow menu next to the app, and click Connect app. set Team credentials:
+5. Go to Action column, and click Connect app. set Team credentials:
         Select the option Team credentials.
         Click Connect app.